 Top tips for secure coffeeshop working

 - Use a private network to make your data more difficult to see.
-Avast secure line will create you a private encrypted link and it's free.
+Avast secure line will create you a private encrypted link and it’s free.
 Apple fans and those wanting more options can check here.
 Topvpn have listed 15 best Free Trial VPNs here.
 Coworker also have a guide on VPN’s for working online here.

 - Password protect your device and put it on a timer so if you get up for coffee and leave it behind it is locked.